AzK-oWo/interpreter/README.md

 The code have to be written in the txt file in advance.

-If you want to use some examples you can check it in "tests" folder.
-Use the command to run the program by one of example:
+If you want to use some examples you can see in "tests" folder.
+Use the command below to run the program:

-	make test$n

-where $n := 1 - 5
+	make test$n # where $n := 1 - 5

-Run the program with your txt file like:
+Run the program with your txt file as follow:

-	bin/interpreter << my_example.txt --verbose
+	bin/interpreter << your_code.txt --verbose